Best Time to Trek Everest Base Camp for Senior Travellers

 - 60 L Duffle Bag to fit all the essential gear and clothing (will be carried by the porter)

-- Day bagpack, to keep your essentials like gadgets, chargers, cash, documents, cash, and medicines, for quick use
+- Day backpack, to keep your essentials like gadgets, chargers, cash, documents, and medicines, for quick use

 - Sleeping Bag (winter - degrees Celsius rated), that bears the cold night altitude near base camp